EverettYpsilantis/Profession-GIS-ProjectExperience/README.md

 The wind farm consisted of 27 turbines spaced over 5,000 acres.
 Created a grid index map series, and a assigned a page query to show only one turbine per map.

+# Wetland Delineation Report for Enel Green Power: Creation of four figures for a typical TRC Wetland Delineation Report:
+The wetland delineation report helps identify wetlands and soil types on site, to ensure infrastructure development follows local environmental regulations and built in a safe/stable location.
+  - Figure i: USGS Topographic Site Location Map
+  - Figure ii: Soil Composition Map - Soils data extracted from the USDA Web Soils Survey; soil polygons are symbolized by ‘Hydric Rating’.
+    - Acreage and percent coverage calculations made for soil types intersecting the project area.
+  - Figure iii: State and Federal Wetland Resource Map - Displays on site DEC wetlands & streams, NHD flowlines, and NWI wetlands.
+  - Figure iv: TRC Delineated Resources Map - TRC field services conduct a site survey on the 100-acre property in Jefferson County, NY, marking hydrographic data points with sub-meter GPS accuracy.
+Wetland and vernal pool vertices, streams, and various land cover types were digitized in ArcGIS Pro.
+Once all features are processed, accurate acreage calculations can be made for on–site wetland polygons and linear feet calculations for stream-lines.
+    - Buffered all hydrological features based on state setback laws and wetland jurisdictional status.
+    - Calculated linear feet and acreages fo both State & Federal and TRC Delineated streams and wetlands.